tristandunn/tristandunn/_posts/2014-12-15-deploying-jekyll-to-vps-part-1.md

 {: lines="1 5-8 15" caption="Forwarding a port in the `Vagrantfile` for nginx."}

 After running `vagrant reload` we'll be able to access it locally at [http://localhost:8080](http://localhost:8080).
-It will be a <q>404 Not Found</q> error for now though, since we haven't configured a website yet.
+It will be a "404 Not Found" error for now though, since we haven't configured a website yet.

 ### Creating a User